HISPlayer/UnityWebGL-SDK/playing-ads.md

 # Playing Ads

-Supported advertisement systems :
+Supported advertisement systems:
+- Client-side advertisements:
+  - Google IMA

 - Server-side advertisements
   - Google DAI
   - AWS Media Tailor

 ## Ads Properties
 Use Ads Properties to set all configuration needed to play advertisements for each stream.
 This property is part of [**Multi Stream Properties**](./setup-guide.md#multi-stream-properties).
-- AdsMode : Select the types of the advertisement library.
+- Ads Mode : Select the types of the advertisement library.
   - DAI
   - MEDIA_TAILOR
+  - IMA
   - NONE
+- Ad Tag Uri: Advertisement URL that is going to be played.
+VAST, VPAID, VMAP are supported.
+If IMA is ad mode is used this parameter is mandatory.
+- Enable Vpaid: Enables the usage of VPAID.
+The ads mode must be IMA.
+- Page Url: Adds a parameter to the ad request to keep track of the domain that sent the request.
+For targeting purposes.
+The ad mode must be IMA.
 - DAI Config :
   - Asset Key : For LIVE streams.
 This is used to determine which stream should be played
   - Content Src Id : For VoD (on-demand) streams.
 Unique identifier for the publisher content, from a CMS